jananijeevanna/freshersbatch-oct16/Assignments/README.txt

-This repository contains css-assignments for GIT.
+This repository contains html-assignments for GIT.

-Second level of changes in CSS branch
+Made some changes in txt file.

+Final changes